U of M Wordmark

 Depression

-What is depression?
-Low moods are a normal part of life but usually they are brief episodes that don't interfere with our full participation in life.
-By contrast, depression is more severe or prolonged than the usual range of sadness which most people experience.
-It's a condition which, when untreated, makes many of its sufferers find facing life very difficult.
-They can't "snap out of it" any more than a diabetic can regulate his or her blood sugar using willpower alone.
+Low moods are a normal part of life but usually they don't last long and they do not interfere with our full participation in life.
+Depression, by contrast, is not just a brief blue mood or a feeling of sadness that lifts in a few hours or days.
+Rather, depression is a mood disturbance marked by feelings of hopelessness, sadness and negative thoughts that are more severe or prolonged than the usual range of sadness that most people experience.
+Many people with untreated depression find facing life is very difficult.
+They can't "snap out of it" any more than a diabetic can regulate their blood sugar using willpower.

-Symptoms Depression is not just one disorder.
-Clinicians classify depressive disorders depending on factors such as severity, duration, the presence of other medical problems and association with life-stress events.
+Depression is not just one disorder.
+Clinicians classify depressive disorders differently depending on factors such as severity, duration, life stressors, and the presence of other medical problems.
 However, all depressive disorders are identified by the presence of some combination of the following symptoms that represent a change from a person's usual mood or behavior:

 • Depressed or irritable mood most days for the majority of each day